NikKowPHP/social-brain/chapters/chapter-7.md

     When someone calls you out for being different ("Stop using that therapy voice"), it's a sign the system is noticing the change.
 Don't panic.
 Enroll them in the process.
     *   **The Script:** *"You're right, that did sound a bit like a script.
 I've been trying to get better at really listening instead of just jumping in to solve things, and it still feels a bit clumsy.
 I'd actually love your feedback as I practice."*

+**A Glimpse of Success**
+To see this in action, contrast Maria's struggle with a moment from earlier that week.
+Leo, the team's natural **Connector**, was talking to a frustrated user.
+Instead of defending the software, he simply asked, 'What's the most frustrating part of this for you?' and then just listened.
+The user's entire tone shifted from anger to collaboration.
+Leo hadn't solved the bug, but he had solved the relationship.

 > ### **Shadow Alert: The Empathy Trap**
 > The Empathy Loop is for understanding, not steering.
 The **Shadow Conductor** uses "empathy" to discover a person's needs and fears not to connect, but to find the perfect lever to move them.
 Check your intent.